 How does Uplift Education prevent bullying from occurring in the first place?

 Bullying is prohibited at Uplift Education schools.
 Uplift implements a wide array of programs designed to reduce and prevent bullying.
 For example, all Uplift scholars, K-12, receive an anti-bullying training from the Social/Behavioral Counselor assigned to their school.
-Other programs that focus on anti-bullying include (but are not limited to) a Safe Space program run network-wide which encourages all scholars to feel comfortable reporting incidents of suspected bullying, as well as campus-specific programs such as radKIDS, a nationally recognized program that currently runs at 6 primary schools, and Owning Up, a curriculum written by bestselling author Rosalind Wiseman, that runs at 10 Uplift schools.
+Other programs that focus on anti-bullying include (but are not limited to) a Safe Space program run network-wide which encourages all scholars to feel comfortable reporting incidents of suspected bullying, and various SEL programs such as Owning Up, a curriculum written by bestselling author Rosalind Wiseman, that runs at all Uplift middle schools.
 Additionally, all Uplift staff are trained annually on how to recognize, report and intervene in suspected bullying situations.